-And yet, with all the different styles and trends at play today, finding the perfect pair can seem overwhelming.
-(The options for toe shapes, heel heights, and materials are so wide-ranging.)
-That's why we compiled a list of the best knee-high boots, along with tips from our experts to help guide your search.
+And yet, with all the different styles and trends at play today, finding the perfect pair can seem overwhelming since the options for toe shapes, heel heights, and materials are so wide-ranging.
+That's why we compiled a list of the best knee-high boots, along with tips from our experts—Kahn, Petite Dressing boutique founder Chi Li, and bloggers Josiane Konaté and Alexis Lopez—to help guide your search.

 Meet the Expert

 - Josiane Konaté is the founder of the fashion and lifestyle blog Petite and Bold.

 - Madison Kahn is an associate buyer at the westside and a co-host of the podcast Haute Takes.
 She was previously an assistant buyer at Macy’s.

 - Alexis Lopez is a Canadian fashion content creator and YouTuber.